-They say the first time hurts the most.
+They say the first time is the worst.
 Yet, with altitude sickness, one can never predict.
 Edema does not necessarily affect the unfit or inexperienced ones.
 If you have suffered ones, it doesn’t mean you are likely to get it again.
-If you have been several times up high with no problems, that, too, does not mean you are invincible.
+If you have never had problems, that does not mean you are invincible.

 My second exposure to altitude was in the Alps on a classic climb of Mont Blanc.
 While the story had its twists and turns, I felt no symptoms.
-My acclimatization was by the books and I felt strong.
+My acclimatisation was by the books and I felt strong.
 So was the case when I first visited the Khumbu region and did the EBC trek with a hike up to Kalla Patar.
-With no problems and well acclimatized, I even took part in a focus group which aimed to examine the effects that altitude has on humans.
+I even took part in a focus group which aimed to examine the effects that altitude has on humans.
 It turned out that my memory and sharp mind became duller above 5000 meters.
-Apart from being just slower, I suffered none further.
+Though I’ve had some great ideas up there!
+Apart from being just slower, I suffered no other symptoms.

 What happens to the body at altitude?

 * You body initiates the production of red blood cells.

 * The higher you go, you maximum heart rate is reduced.
 The body turns on preservation mode.

 * For any given workload, your heart must beat more to deliver sufficient oxygen to the working muscles.